Spirit Walk Ministry

 All active propaganda techniques can be tested by asking if they tend the target audience to act in the best interests of the distributor of the propaganda.
 Propaganda presents one point of view as if it were the best or only way to look at a situation.

-Sometimes propaganda can be detected by the fact that it changes before and after a critical event, whereas more honest information should largely remain the same after the event as before.
-If there are big disparities, or if some "valuable lesson" or "wake-up call" has occurred, it means that what was provided before the fact was not really "instruction" or "information", but... propaganda.
+Sometimes propaganda can be exposed by the fact that it changes before and after a critical event, whereas more honest information should largely remain the same after the event as before.
+If there are big disparities, or if some "awakening" has occurred, it means that what was provided before the fact was not really the truth, but... propaganda.

 Techniques of Propaganda